ANSummers/DailyCodingSolutions/README.md

 # coding.prob.1.1
-The following problems are from "Daily Coding Problem: Get excoptionally good at coding interviews by solving one problem every day" by Alex Miller and Lawrence Wu.
+The following problems are from "Daily Coding Problem: Get exceptionally good at coding interviews by solving one problem every day" by Alex Miller and Lawrence Wu.
 The solutions are my own.

 Chapter 1 - Arrays